 An alternative is Bizotel (2,000 THB).
-Also located on Soi Rang Nam, the building also offers a delicious restaurant on the first floor where in the evening the have happy hours (two drinks for the price of one).
+Also located on Soi Rang Nam, the building also offers a delicious restaurant on the first floor where in the evening they have happy hours (two drinks for the price of one).

 Hostels: Khao San Road and Phaya Thai

 Hostels in Thailand are generally clean and safe.
 Rooms can vary in size from 4 people up to 12 and more.
 Prices start from 300 THB a night, depending on the comfort and location of the hostel.
-For this type of lodging the most popular area is Khao San Road, for its low cost hostels and restaurants.
+For this type of lodging, the most popular area is Khao San Road, for its low-cost hostels and restaurants.